weierophinney/grumpy-phpunit/testing-db.markdown

 The downside to writing tests that speak directly to a database is that you end up needing to constantly maintain a testing database.
-If you have a testing environment where multiple developers share the same database, you run a real risk of over-writing test data or even ending up with data sets that bear no resemblance to data that actually exists in production.
+If you have a testing environment where multiple developers share the same database, you run a real risk of over-writing test data or even ending up with datasets that bear no resemblance to data that actually exists in production.

 Like with any kind of testing, you are looking to compare expected results